girishlande/CSharp/CreatingRestApi/ReadMe.txt

 e. g http:12345:/api/students
 (this will invoke get operation)

-Test all four operations using POSTMan software
+Test all four operations using POSTMan software using following argument to add data Add following in Body
+{
+	"Id":4,
+	"Name":"Pawar",
+	"City":"Thane"
+}